overhangio/tutor/README.md

     make databases
     make assets

 These commands should be run just once.
-They will create the required databases tables, apply database migrations and generate static assets, such as images, stylesheets and Javascript dependencies.
+They will create the required databases tables, apply database migrations and make sure that static assets, such as images, stylesheets and Javascript dependencies, can be served by the nginx container.

 If migrations are stopped with a `Killed` message, this certainly means the docker containers don't have enough RAM.
 See the [troubleshooting](#troubleshooting) section.